Maximizing Job Prospects For College Graduates

 When considering how to enter the job market in a field that aligns with your students’ specific needs, wants, and personality, it is important for them to spend the time doing the introspective work on essential skills, needs, and areas of interest that will provide purpose and fulfillment.
 If a job seeker can identify those core values, then identifying a major, internship opportunities, and future places of employment will be far easier.

 It starts with what fills your student with energy each day.
-For some, that is combing through research, for others it is reimagining the functionality of a space.
+For some, that is combing through research, for others, it is reimagining the functionality of a space.
 It makes sense to connect the dots…for example, if a student exhibits leadership skills, is willing to take calculated financial risks, and works well in a collaborative environment, entrepreneurial endeavors and start-ups may be a comfortable work experience.

 To gain this introspection, it makes sense to start with an assessment of one’s skills, where all stakeholders (parent, mentor, teacher, and close friend) can remark on what fills your student up and what depletes them.
 Taking this important information, coupled with an assessment (Strong Interest Inventory, Hogan, CDR, Birkman) interpreted by a career counselor to determine work environments that align with occupational themes, basic interests, and personal work styles, creates the magic recipe to help students propose a plan for career clarity.